Billboard calling Trump ‘idiot’ roils New Jersey town

 UNION TOWNSHIP, N.J.
-(AP) — A billboard referring to President Donald Trump as “Our Leader The Idiot” is making waves in a New Jersey town.
+(AP) — A billboard referring to Republican President Donald Trump as “Our Leader The Idiot” is making waves in a New Jersey town.

-The billboard is in Union Township, about 12 miles (19 kilometers) west of New York City.
+The billboard has been up since last week in Union Township, a town of roughly 60,000 people about 12 miles (19 kilometers) west of New York City.

-A New York-based activist tells News12 New Jersey that he’s paying for the billboard to promote a documentary film.
+New York-based activist Neil Harrison told News12 New Jersey that he’s paying for the billboard to promote the documentary film he’s producing.

-The town says it has no control over the privately owned billboard but calls it “potentially offensive.”
-A town spokeswoman says she doesn’t know how long the billboard will stay up.

 Most Read Nation & World Stories